CCTR Funding and Educational Programs

 Pediatric Pilot Funds

-The purpose of the Center for Clinical and Translational Research (CCTR) Pediatric Pilot Funds (PPF) program is to cultivate outstanding new research, stimulate preliminary data in novel research directions, and to launch new nationally-funded clinical research programs at Seattle Children’s.
-The program views itself as a pipeline to help investigators prepare themselves to submit an extramural grant.
+The purpose of the Center for Clinical and Translational Research (CCTR) Pediatric Pilot Funds (PPF) program is to cultivate outstanding new research, stimulate preliminary data in novel research directions and launch new nationally funded clinical research programs at Seattle Children’s.
+The outcomes of funded projects should help investigators prepare competitive submissions to extramural funding sources.

 - Projects can be up to two years in length with a total award maximum of $20,000.

 - Multi-year projects will have a set Year 1 and Year 2 budget.
-Year 2’s funding will be contingent on Year 1’s progress.
+Year 2 funding will be contingent on Year 1 progress.
+Funds must be expended within the approved award period and carry-over from year to year is not allowed.

 - No-cost extensions are not allowed.

 - Awards are intended to support the direct costs of research at Seattle Children’s.
 Indirect costs are not allowed.
 Awards should not be used to fund work occurring at an external institution and sub-award contracts will not be approved.
 In some cases, Seattle Children’s may not have the necessary expertise or provide the required service to complete a project.
-In this case, please contact the IBO-Center Business Operations Director, Roseanne Hampton.
+In this case, please contact IBO–Center Business Operations Director Jen Benn.

 - International projects involving recruitment of participants, prospective collection of data, or transfer of funds abroad will not be funded at this time.
 Studies using existing data collected abroad are allowed as long as there is no transfer of funds abroad.